 Based on research, studies, and experience, when professional treatments are supported by daily clinical skincare programs, better results can be expected and are the realistic set points for sustained improvement.

 You can find a skincare professional near you here.

 Chemical peels, regardless of type, are rejuvenating treatments.
-Acting as exfoliators, they remove the layer of dead cells that sits on the skin’s surface and stimulate the production of new healthy epidermal cells beneath.
-They work by introducing controlled injury to the skin to a specificdepth.
+Acting as exfoliators, they remove the layer of dead cells that sit on the skin’s surface and stimulate the production of new healthy epidermal cells beneath.
+They work by introducing controlled injury to the skin to a specific depth.

 An exfoliating procedure, microdermabrasion removes the superficial layer of dry, dead skin cells, and buffs and polishes skin.
-Most suitable to reduce fine lines, uneven pigmentation or clogged pores, the treatment produces the bestresults from a series scheduled at 1-2 month intervals.
+Most suitable to reduce fine lines, uneven pigmentation or clogged pores, the treatment produces the best results from a series of peels scheduled at 1-2 month intervals.

 Exactly what it says: a procedure that uses tiny needles to puncture the top layer of skin to create hundreds of tiny, invisible puncture wounds.
 It’s a minimally invasive treatment and works on the premise that the micro-injuries stimulates the body’s natural wound healing processes, resulting in cell turnover and increased collagen and elastin production.